deyanm/deyanm.github.io/README.md

 This is the repository for my website.
 I use github to host the files

-> You can use the provided source code, but only leave the images ;)
+> You can use the provided source code, but only leave the images please ;)

 ### Tools